Code-Institute-Submissions/Jakemcp97-Project2-Mini-Monsters_AugRseub/README.md

 ## Credits

-w3schools for constant reference.
+w3schools for constant reference - https://www.w3schools.com

 Codeinstitute lessons for further reference.

-Stack Overflow for solving bizzarely specific problems. github pages for hosting.
+Stack Overflow for solving bizzarely specific problems - https://codeinstitute.net/ie/

+github pages for hosting - https://github.com

-Pintrest for source of game images. https://www.youtube.com/user/primustimus for useful guides on the type of code for building a game and the mathmatics behind it.
+Pintrest for source of game images - https://www.pinterest.com

+https://www.youtube.com/user/primustimus for useful guides on the type of code for building a game and the mathmatics behind it.